 How Much Does A Magician Cost?

-If you're happy with a half-baked, hiccuping, hot-dog struttin', perfectly mediocre sewage magician who smells like cigarettes for your child's birthday party, then $140 to $300 can get you just that.
+If you're happy with a half-baked, hiccupping, hot-dog struttin', perfectly mediocre magician who smells like cigarettes for your child's birthday party, then $140 to $300 can get you that.

-But if you want a high-caliber seasoned close-up magician for an adult birthday party, open-house, wedding reception, awards ceremony, or corporate event entertainment, then you can find one for anywhere between $750 and $6,500.
+But if you want a high-caliber and seasoned close-up magician for an adult birthday party, an open house, a wedding reception, an awards ceremony, a client appreciation event, or corporate event entertainment, you can find one for anywhere between $500 and $4,000.

-A magician--like a singer, speaker, or comedian--will charge a personal rate depending on which magician it is.
+A magician-like a singer, a speaker, or a comedian-will charge a personal rate, which varies depending on which magician it is.

-Even if you've got your heart set on one magician, asking the magician, "How much do magicians charge?" is like asking a doctor simply, "How much do you charge?"
+Even if you've got your heart set on one magician, asking the magician, "How much do magicians charge?" is like asking a doctor, "How much do doctors charge?"

 Because of the enormous scope of event needs, the rates you'll see below vary according to the demands of the event.